PipedreamHQ/docs/docs/api/reference/README.md

 [[toc]]

 ## Overview

-Pipedream currently offers REST and server-sent event (SSE) APIs.
+Pipedream currently offers REST and [Server-sent Events (SSE)](/event-sources/consuming-events/#what-is-sse) APIs.

 - Use REST APIs to create and manage sources and source events
-- Use the SSE API to subscribe to real-time event streams for sources
+- Use the [SSE API](/event-sources/consuming-events/) to subscribe to real-time event streams for sources

 Workflow development and management is not currently supported via API.